-Configuration Description Supported Not Supported One to one active/standby You can migrate a single source to a single target host. х One to one active/active You cannot migrate a single source to a single target host where each server acts as both a source and target actively replicating data to each other. х Many to one You cannot protect many source servers to one target host. х One to many You cannot migrate a single source to multiple target hosts. х Chained You cannot migrate a single source to a single target host, where the target host then acts a source in order to send the original source to another target. x Single server You cannot migrate a single source to itself. Х
+Configuration Description Supported Not Supported One to one active/standby You can migrate a single source to a single target host. Х One to one active/active You cannot migrate a single source to a single target host where each server acts as both a source and target actively replicating data to each other. Х Many to one You cannot protect many source servers to one target host. х One to many You cannot migrate a single source to multiple target hosts. Х Chained You cannot migrate a single source to a single target host, where the target host then acts a source in order to send the original source to another target. × Single server You cannot migrate a single source to itself. Х

-Configuration Description Supported Not Supported Standalone to standalone Your source and target appliance can be in a standalone to standalone configuration. х Standalone to cluster Your source and target appliance cannot be in a standalone to cluster configuration.
-The host where the target appliance is running can be in a cluster. х Cluster to standalone Your source and target appliance cannot be in a cluster to standalone configuration.
-If your source is a standalone virtual machine, the host it is running on can be in a cluster. х Cluster to cluster Your source and target appliance cannot be in a cluster to cluster configuration.
-If your source is a virtual machine, the host it is running on can be in a cluster.
-The host where the target appliance is running can be in a cluster. x
+Configuration Description Supported Not Supported Standalone to standalone Your source and target host can be in a standalone to standalone configuration. Х Standalone to cluster Your source and target host cannot be in a standalone to cluster configuration. Х Cluster to standalone Your source and target host cannot be in a cluster to standalone configuration. Х Cluster to cluster Your source and target host cannot be in a cluster to cluster configuration. Х